data2health/CTS-Personas/docs/pages/faqs.md

 All project documentation is on the [CTS_Personas GitHub site](https://github.com/data2health/CTS-Personas)

 ### How can I participate in evaluation of Personas?
-Fill out the Personas Evalutaion [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc0PiMqi12YVz9SvdHNqUocwgz8KKHOKdj3NQ80xJmMNyR_oA/viewform?usp=sf_link)
+Fill out the Personas Evaluation [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSc0PiMqi12YVz9SvdHNqUocwgz8KKHOKdj3NQ80xJmMNyR_oA/viewform?usp=sf_link)

 ### How can I contribute to the Personas project?
 Submit an [Issue](https://github.com/data2health/CTS-Personas/issues) on our GitHub site